reederickson/deep-learning-challenge/README.md

 Overall, the deep learning model showed promising results in predicting the success of applicants funded by Alphabet Soup.
 However, achieving the target model performance may require further experimentation and optimization of hyperparameters.
 The current model achieved an accuracy of 73.01%, meeting the target threshold.
 Further optimization could involve fine-tuning hyperparameters, exploring different model architectures, and experimenting with feature engineering techniques.

 In conclusion, while the deep learning model shows promise, continued refinement and experimentation are recommended to improve performance further.
 Additionally, exploring alternative models and methodologies could provide additional insights and potentially improve model performance for predicting the success of funded applicants.

+## Limitations and Challenges
+Despite the efforts to optimize the model and achieve higher performance, challenges were encountered during the execution process.
+The attempt to run the optimized model (AlphabetSoupCharity_Optimization.ipynb) in Google Colab, even with the Pro version's additional compute resources, was unsuccessful.
+The session crashed due to memory constraints, indicating that the model's complexity or dataset size surpassed the available RAM capacity, despite the purchase of additional compute resources.
+I troubleshot the RAM issue but was still unable to view the results.